 We encourage juniors and seniors to keep their “Colleges I’m Thinking About” list updated in Naviance because they will receive an email notification of visits when representatives from the colleges in their list are coming to Deerfield.

-We’re pleased to announce that our Spring College Fair will be held during Spring Family Weekend on Friday, April 19, 6 – 7 pm.
-We’ll have more details available as we get closer to the date.
+Our Spring College Fair will be held during Spring Family Weekend on Friday, April 19, 6 – 7 pm in the Athletic Complex – Class of 1953 Gymnasium (fka East Gym).

 2019-2023 COLLEGE MATRICULATION LIST